Frequently Asked Questions

 Q. For risk management purposes you advise diversifying with asset allocation models.
 In your book, you indicated that an investor should sell ALL holdings when the Dashboard composite signals a downturn in the stock market.
 Does this also include selling all bond positions?

 A. The Dashboard Composite “buy” or “sell” signal only refers to the equity positions not to bond positions.
 I did not make that clear in my book and I apologize.
-In a declining market, the bond ETFs will usually rise to the top portion of the relative strength screen.
+In a long-term declining market, the bond ETFs will usually rise to the top portion of the relative strength screen.
 Bond ETFs can be bought as a core position based on your risk tolerance and diversification needs, and kept in the portfolio permanently.
 Also consider using a tight stop limit order to protect your principal for each bond ETF.
 Another approach is to sell any bond ETF if it crosses below it 20 day moving average.

 Q. What are the back-tested results of the Dashboard using the ETF strategy that you proposed with the top-ranked six-month relative strength?